Happy Glass Review Information

 Happy Glass has cute artwork.
 It looks like something out of a drawing, and I like how it looks.
 I find the game’s main menu is cute.
 The start screen shows you the main goal of the game before you even start a level.

 The music while nice and relaxing is forgettable.
-I can’t remember what it sounded like.
+The sounds are OK.

 The game has coins you can buy.
 I can’t say if buying coins is a good value or not.
 I almost never buy microtransactions.
 The costs seem like other free to play games to me.